EU regulators block Ryanair's third bid for Aer Lingus

 The European Commission, which vetoed Ryanair's first takeover bid for Aer Lingus in 2007, said on Wednesday Ryanair had not offered sufficient concessions to allay concerns about the combined company's dominance or monopoly on 46 routes.

-It said the 694 million euro ($907 million) bid, which was opposed by the Irish government, could hurt competition and lead to over 11 million passengers paying more.
+It said the 694-million-euro (598 million pounds) bid, which was opposed by the Irish government, could hurt competition and lead to over 11 million passengers paying more.

 "For (Irish and European passengers), the acquisition of Aer Lingus by Ryanair would have most likely led to higher fares," EU Competition Commissioner Joaquin Almunia said.